patternplate-archive/patternplate-minutes/vision/patternplate-vision-16-01-21.md

 #### Plug and Play
 Setup, starting and deployment of Style Guides should be a matter of minutes when using the platform.

+#### Extensible
+Plugin system to provide customized functionality, reduce core build to basics -> keep it simple

 ## Vision discussion
 * The group asserts the mission statement is okay as it is
 * No immediate problems with the top level principles